meshcloud/collie-hub/docs/accelerator/README.md

 teams that need it:

 **Infrastructure-as-Code Bootcamp**: Don't have Terraform or IaC experience?
 No problem!
-In a 1-day bootcamp we will get you all the basics of Terraform & Terragrunt.
+In a short bootcamp we will get you all the basics of Terraform & Terragrunt.
 This equips you with the right tools for working on your Azure Cloud Foundation.

 **Networking Connectivity**: Providing a good networking setup is important in the cloud world.
 With this add-on, we will